State senator proposes bill limiting local governments’ power over Airbnb and Vrbo rentals - NewsBreak

 All are currently part of the regulations the City of Virginia Beach imposes on short-term rental operators.
 Those rules came about after more than six years of extended meetings and passionate debates over how to best accommodate the growing use of home-sharing platforms while also maintaining the character of traditional owner-occupied neighborhoods.

-Some owners are tired of operating in the gray area and want to see the state implement more overarching guidelines for all.Bill to prevent businesses from requiring masks, vaccines voted down in VA Senate
+Some owners are tired of operating in the gray area and want to see the state implement more overarching guidelines for all.Realtors associations sue Virginia Beach over new short-term rental regulations, calling them ‘illegal’

 “We would love to propose really good regulations to the city that support people paying taxes … that support maintaining good relationships between neighbors and Airbnb owners,” Dana Robbins, a real estate agent who owns multiple Airbnbs, said.